Brightspace/superagent-d2l-queue/README.md

 npm install superagent-d2l-queue
 ```

-Uses the superagent library to perform ajax requests.
-Returns a deferred promises using the Q library.

 ## Usage

 Added functions:

 `useQueue()`

 Every request that has this specified will be queued up.

 `retryOnConnectionFailure( handler )`